Little Caesars Arena: Basketball

 The first regular season college basketball games held at Little Caesars Arena were played on December 16, 2017, with a doubleheader featuring the Michigan Wolverines playing the Detroit Mercy Titans, and the Michigan State Spartans playing the Oakland Golden Grizzlies.

 As part of a contract carried over from Joe Louis Arena, Little Caesars Arena hosted the Horizon League's men's and women's basketball tournaments until 2019, under the blanket title Motor City Madness.
-Detroit began hosting the men's tournament at Joe Louis Arena in 2016 under a 5-year deal, and the women's tournament in 2017.
+Detroit began hosting the men's tournament at Joe Louis Arena in 2016 under a five-year deal, and the women's tournament in 2017.
 The tournaments moved to Indianapolis for 2020.

 Little Caesars Arena hosted first and second-round games during the 2018 NCAA Division I men's basketball tournament, hosted by the University of Detroit Mercy.
 Although the nearby Palace of Auburn Hills hosted preliminary rounds of the Tournament in 2013, this was the Tournament's first visit to Detroit since the city hosted the 2009 Final Four at Ford Field.
-The Tournament will return to the arena for the Midwest Regional in 2024.
+The Tournament returned to the arena for the Midwest Regional in 2024.
+The Tournament will return to the arena again for the Midwest Regional in 2028.
 The Tournament was originally slated to return in 2021.
 However, due to the COVID-19 pandemic, the games were relocated.

 On July 17, 2019, the Michigan State Spartans and the Oakland Golden Grizzlies announced a six-year deal that extended their series.
-The games will rotate between Little Caesars Arena and the Breslin Center.
+The games rotated between Little Caesars Arena and the Breslin Center.
 The first game was played at the arena on December 14, 2019, while the second game was played on December 21, 2021.
-The third and final game will be played in 2023.
+The third and final game was originally scheduled to take place in 2023.
+However, it was moved to the Breslin Center as the Spartans instead played the Baylor Bears at Little Caesars Arena on December 16, 2023.
+The third game in the series to be played at Little Caesars Arena took place on December 17, 2024.
+A fourth game will take place at Little Caesars Arena on December 20, 2025.

 The 2020 Big3 championship game was scheduled to be held at Little Caesars Arena on August 29, 2020.
 However, on May 18, 2020, the Big3 announced that the 2020 season would be cancelled due to the COVID-19 pandemic.

 On November 11, 2022, the Michigan Wolverines and the Eastern Michigan Eagles played at Little Caesars Arena.
+The Wolverines played the Wake Forest Demon Deacons at Little Caesars Arena on November 11, 2025.

+Little Caesars Arena will host the Big Ten women's basketball tournament in 2028.